Reviewed By Andreas Zabczyk

 It's a fact of life in the gemstone industry that many gems are treated.
 The most common form of treatment is heat treatment, which is applied routinely to ruby and sapphire, and to other gems such as tanzanite, blue zircon and blue apatite.
-Some gems, such as blue topaz, are irradiated to produce their distinctive color; in fact it's virtually impossible to buy a blue topaz which has not been irradiated.
+Some gems, such as blue topaz, are irradiated to produce their distinctive color; in fact it's virtually impossible to buy a blue topaz gem that has not been irradiated.
 Other gems, such as emerald, are treated with oils or resins to fill fractures.
 More recently, we've seen heat treatment with beryllium diffusion for yellow and orange sapphires, and fracture-filling with lead glass for African rubies.
-Sometimes it seems like the gem world is awash in gem treatments.
+Sometimes it seems like the gemstone world is awash with gem treatments.

 Copyright © 2005-2024 GemSelect.com all rights reserved.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.